 It’s actually been over a year since I officially became a business.
+I started my business early in 2017.
 Last month was so busy and so short, I completely forgot that a year had passed until recently.
 I’ve been doing a bit of reflecting in the past week and it seriously blows my mind that I am still here.

 The person who is more comfortable being social online than in real life.